Tyler Lockett says he’s ready to return for Seahawks just two weeks after breaking his hand

 Lockett said he hoped to avoid surgery but decided to go ahead with it when he was informed that was the only way he’d be able to play again this season.

-“They told me if I waited, it could probably heal back on its own but it’ll take some time but if I get surgery there’s a chance you could come back maybe versus the Jets,’’ he said.
-“I was like ‘all right let’s just go ahead and do that and I’ll just do whatever I can to try to come back and play.”
+“They told me if I waited it could probably heal back on its own but it’ll take some time, but if I get surgery there’s a chance you could come back maybe vs. the Jets,’’ he said.
+“I was like, ‘All right, let’s just go ahead and do that and I’ll just do whatever I can to try to come back and play.'”

 “I mean, it was tough,’’ he said.
 “It actually seems like sometimes you listen to people on TV and they’re not fans of us.
-So It’s very frustrating listening to people talk about us.’’
+So, it’s very frustrating listening to people talk about us.’’

 Without Lockett, who needs just 36 yards to hit the 1,000-yard mark for the fourth straight season and leads Seattle with eight receiving touchdowns, the Seahawks were held to just 200 net yards passing — their lowest total in the last seven games — and without a touchdown until the final 2:25.

 And moving the ball through the air won’t be easy Sunday against a Jets team allowing the fifth-fewest passing yards in the NFL at 195.5 per game, keyed by a pair of standout cornerbacks in former Seahawk D.J.
 Reed and Ahmad “Sauce’’ Gardner, a favorite to win the Defensive Rookie of the Year award.
-But Lockett said if he plays to expect the same kind of production as ever.
+But Lockett said if he plans to expect the same kind of production as ever.

 “If I’m out there and I’m playing I’m not about to use this as no excuse,’’ he said.